 - humerus: 10-20%

 - less common locations: hands, scapula

-- spine: the posterior elements of the spine are uncommon, but not rare, site for these tumors
+- spine: the posterior elements of the spine are an uncommon but not rare site for these tumors

 An osteochondroma can be either sessile or pedunculated and is seen in the metaphyseal region typically projecting away from the epiphysis.
 There is often associated broadening of the metaphysis from which it arises.
 The cartilage cap is variable in appearance.
 It may be thin and difficult to identify, or thick with rings and arcs calcification and irregular subchondral bone.